 The collection holds 32 works, most of them of the years 1908 to 1921.
 Among the highlights of the collection is Woman with Fan – that combines mixed media materials and ready-made objects of assemblage such as metal sheet, linen, wooden shelf, metal funnel and a glass bottle.
 They are all affixed, glued and painted onto a wooden support.
 In this avant-garde work Archipenko succeeded in combining 3D, light and shade and painted volumes.

-The Archipenko Collection of the Tel Aviv Museum of Art is planned to travel to the State Hermitage Museum and the State Pushkin Museum of Fine Arts in 2015, with the support of the M.T.
+The Archipenko Collection of the Tel Aviv Museum of Art is planned to travel to the State Hermitage Museum in 2020, with the support of the M.T.
 Abraham Foundation.

 The international exhibition of spring 2014 at the Museum of Finnish Architecture, White City – Modernistic Tel Aviv, arranged in...read more